 However, this number can vary quite a bit depending on your industry, the region of the country where you work, and your education and experience.
 Not surprisingly, the areas with the most project manager jobs include the greater New York City area, the greater Washington, DC area, the Los Angeles/Anaheim area, and the Dallas/Ft.
 Worth area.
 Project manager jobs are available in a wide array of industries, including communications, IT, construction, and the arts.
 Project managers are also widely sought by government entities and non-profit organizations.

 The Project Management Institute (PMI) estimates that the demand for project managers will continue to exceed the average demand for jobs around the globe, with an estimated 22 million new project manager jobs to be added by 2027.

 There are a variety of careers open to those with a degree in project management.
 Just a few of these project management specializations include:

 A project manager, as we mentioned above, works on a variety of small and large projects for a corporation, government office, or non-profit.
-He or she might even work as a consultant.
+They might even work as a consultant.
 Project managers see a project from conception to completion, setting deadlines, putting together a team, making sure that the project is progressing on schedule, and communicating with team members, management, and other interested parties.
 Many project managers are generalists and work on a variety of different types of projects.

 Cost estimators collect and analyze data to provide the necessary information for bid proposals.
 They estimate labor, money, material and time necessary to complete a project.
 According to the BLS, the average annual salary of a cost estimator is $66,610.